waqaskhan137/digital-assistant/audit/progress.md

 - Test token handling with various edge cases (expiry, missing fields)
 - Verify that simplified email querying logic maintains functionality
 - Ensure Redis operations work properly with the new helper functions

+#### Implementation Summary
+- ✅ Created a reusable retry decorator in `shared/utils/retry.py` that handles API rate limiting consistently
+  - Added comprehensive test suite for the decorator
+  - Applied the decorator to all Gmail API methods
+- ✅ Improved the AuthClient with helper methods for token parsing and caching
+  - Created `_fetch_and_cache_token` to centralize token retrieval and caching logic
+  - Reduced duplication between `get_user_token` and `refresh_token` methods
+- ✅ Simplified email querying logic in GmailClient
+  - Extracted a common `_fetch_emails_with_query` helper to reduce duplication
+  - Streamlined query construction for better readability
+  - Removed complex conditional logic and replaced with simpler, more linear flow
+- ✅ Enhanced SyncStateManager with Redis operation helpers
+  - Added a `_redis_operation` helper to standardize error handling
+  - Created an async property for Redis client access that ensures initialization
+  - Simplified all methods by removing duplicate initialization checks and error handling
+  - Added named constants for clearer code instead of magic numbers
+- ✅ All changes verified with no syntax or type errors found

 ### Phase 3: SOLID Principles
 #### Implementation Plan